We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 If you’ve tried multiple shoes that were supposed to be more supportive and your symptoms have persisted, orthotics may help.
 They can add support and stability to any shoe.

 Minnis recommends trying a reputable brand of over-the-counter (OTC) orthotics before investing in expensive custom orthotics.
-“In my experience, many people get relief from OTC orthotics,” he says.
+“In my experience, many people get relief from OTC orthotics,” he said.
 “If the OTC ones don’t work, then custom orthotics may be required.”

 Recovering from plantar fasciitis requires patience, especially if you’re usually an active person.
 If you don’t let your feet heal properly, there’s a good chance the condition will come back.
 While you don’t need to stay completely off your feet, taking a break from intense or high impact activities is necessary for your condition to improve.